On this page

 About the Maternity Clinical Indicators web tool

-The New Zealand Maternity Clinical Indicators present comparative maternity interventions and outcomes data across a set of 20 indicators for pregnant women/people and their babies by maternity facility and district health board region.
+The New Zealand Maternity Clinical Indicators present comparative maternity interventions and outcomes data across a set of 20 indicators for pregnant women/people and their babies by maternity facility and the former district health board regions.

 - One indicator applies to women/people who registered with a lead maternity carer (LMC).